code-423n4/2023-03-zksync/README.md

 ### BootloaderUtilities

+This contract contains only one external function that calculates the canonical transaction hash.
+It is used by the bootloader to determine the hash of the transaction for surreptitious use in AA and infrastructure.

-This contract contains some of the methods which are needed purely for the bootloader functionality but were moved out from the bootloader itself for the convenience of not writing this logic in Yul.
+It is separated from the bootloader itself for the convenience of not writing this logic in Yul.

+### BytecodeCompressor

+This contract is designed to save the L1 gas on publishing the bytecodes on L1.
+It accepts the original bytecode and its compressed version verifies whether it is possible to restore the original bytecode knowing only the compressed data and the compression algorithm.
+Then it calls the [KnownCodeStorage](#knowncodestorage) to save the bytecode as known and publish the compressed version on L1.

 ### DefaultAccount